Jewish Board of Guardians (United Kingdom): Initial aims

-The Board of Guardians was established to help the poor Jewish community in London.
-The board aimed to create a system that would help this community without creating a class dependent on it for survival.
-As Eugene C. Black states,"the board strove to avoid any form of aid that might pauperise the recipient or crease passive dependency".
+The Board of Guardians was established to help the Jewish poor in London.
+The board aimed to create a system that would assist the community without creating a class dependent on charity.
+As historian Eugene C. Black states, "the board strove to avoid any form of aid that might pauperise the recipient or create passive dependency".

 Unlike other Victorian charities the Board could not rely on the workhouse and had to create useful and novel practices to help their own community.
 The Board aimed to provide relief that would help others in the long term.
 "From the outset the Board found it hard to meet the needs of the ever-increasing poor Jewish community".
 The board relied on donations from eminent Jewish families to fund their charitable work.
 However, the needs of the community soon expanded far past the resources available.
 As Laurie Magnus states in the volume to commemorate the first fifty years of the board, "from the very onset of its work the board found it difficult to maintain this equilibrium.
 They community required its services.
 And this fact, proved somewhat embarrassing when the fresh duties were thrust upon the board without the corresponding resources".

 Eligibility for relief

 The board was particular about to whom charitable relief was provided.
 There was no relief without inquiry.
 Visiting officers made the appropriate checks to ensure that the Board's limited resources were not wasted.
 This meant they visited every applicant.
 Black similarly states that "Home visits went hand in hand with relief and the Board reinvestigated any case lasting over six months".

 The relief provided by the board was also not available to new immigrants until after a six-month initial period.
 This allowed the Board to advertise in continental papers against migration to England in hope of receiving aid.
 In using this method, the Board of Guardians hoped to stem the tide of foreign migration.
-By 1896 the investigation of cases was assigned to an official committee, who brought legal action against those they deemed to be unworthy or misusing the Board's charity.
+By 1896 the investigation of cases was assigned to an official committee, which brought legal action against those they deemed unworthy or misusing the Board's charity.